 (B.4) Review Primary Studies

-The objective of this activity is to reviews list of selected primary studies.
+The objective of this activity is to review lists of selected primary studies.
 The Reviewers’ related activity was performed by an expert in EBSE, with experience in business process management, with the objective to decide and confirm included and excluded papers.

 Here it is interesting to highlight that the two selection stages were performed independently and in parallel by two researchers.
-Thus, any inconsistency of the researchers can be reviewed by a third person in the search for a concession between the selected papers.
+Thus, any inconsistency from the researchers can be reviewed by a third person in the search for a concession between the selected papers.
 The product of this activity is a single list of selected and reviewed papers.

 5. Analyze Studies

 This sub process is composed of five activities (see Figure 8).
-From these activities, four are assigned to the Researchers of the study and one are assigned to the Reviewers.
+From these activities, four are assigned to the Researchers of the study and one is assigned to the Reviewers.
 The Researchers apply the (C.1) Data Extraction Strategy, (C.2) Consolidate Results, (C.3) Analyze Consolidated Results, and (C.5) Review Consolidated Results.
 The Reviewer comments and review the results ((C.4) Comment and Review the Results).

 Figure 8.
 Subprocess (C) Analyze Studies.